|Team||Sauber F1 Team|

 Sauber formed his Formula One team in 1993, after more than a decade of success in sports car racing, including victory at the Le Mans 24-Hours and back-to-back titles in the FIA World Sports Car Championship in partnership with Mercedes.

-Sauber has had an ability to recognise and develop young talent.
-During his sports car racing days, Sauber identified Michael Schumacher as a star of the future while he recruited ‘young guns’ including Robert Kubica, Felipe Massa, Kimi Raikkonen, Sergio Perez and Sebastian Vettel.
+Sauber has always had an ability to recognise and develop young talent.
+During his sports car racing days, Sauber identified Michael Schumacher as a star of the future while he recruited ‘young guns’ including Robert Kubica, Felipe Massa, Kimi Raikkonen, Sergio Perez and Sebastian Vettel in Formula One.